 - 1. Confirm that the rails are correctly installed on the rack. - 2.
-Align the bottom of the chassis with the bottom of the rails. - Insert the chassis into the rails, keeping the pressure even on both sides, pushing the chassis into the rack until it clicks into the locked position. - 4.
+Align the bottom of the chassis with the bottom of the rails. - Insert the chassis into the rails, keeping the pressure even on both sides, pushing the chassis into the rack. - 4.
 Secure the chassis handles to the front of the rack.